London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 London, SE1 7PB.

-The best way to reach the London Eye is by public transport.
+It is best to reach London Eye by public transport.

 By London Underground

-The London tube is one of the cheapest and fastest ways to reach the London Eye.
+The London tube is one of the cheapest and fastest ways to get to the London Eye.

 If you prefer buses, get on to Bus No. 211 or Bus no. 77 or Bus no. 381.